 Rubber Leg Blue Foam Damselfly

 This is a pattern created and tied by myself, with inspiration from many other fly tyers.
-The foam extended body is tied on a tube fly vice adaptor before being attached to the hook shank, and the segmentations are just black thread wraps with a whip finish for each segment.
+The foam extended body is tied on a tube fly vice adaptor before being attached to the hook shank, and the segmentation are just black thread wraps with a whip finish for each segment.
 The rubber legs and hackle give this fly a good presence on the water surface, and I have taken many good sized brook trout with this pattern.
 The eyes have a bit of peacock hurl around them to add just a touch of bulk to the head.
 The only issue with this pattern is that the realistic wings are quite stiff, and create alot of line twist when casting.
 Future ties of this pattern will be using a different material for wings.

 Deer Hair Damselfly